 Regulatory Affairs Manager

-If you want the work you do to make a positive impact on the world in which we live, working alongside innovative, quality-focused people of vision, then Tessenderlo Kerley is the right place for you.
+If you want your work to positively impact the world in which we live, working alongside innovative, quality-focused people of vision, then Tessenderlo Kerley is the right place for you.

 Tessenderlo Kerley, Inc. is a manufacturing company with sales in the United States, Canada and over 50 other countries.
 As the crop protection division of Tessenderlo Kerley, Inc., NovaSource delivers a portfolio of proven and effective crop protection products to niche agricultural markets around the world.
 The NovaSource team is committed to providing registered products and developing new uses for existing products that provide a lasting benefit for growers.